New Music Controllers

 Participants will design and build working prototypes with the aim of developing these for performance and exhibits.
 Further issues to be explored will include modes and mappings in computer music, exercises in invention, and applications of sensors and electronics to real-time music.
 The workshop will be augmented by a survey of existing controllers and pieces of interactive music.

 This workshop is intended for: Musicians or composers interested in exploring new possibilities in interactive music in a hands on and technical way; Anyone looking to gain valuable skills in basic analog and digital electronics, with a focus on invention; OR Makers, engineers, computer scientists, or product designers interested in exploring artistic outlets for their talents and collaborating with performers and composers.

 Workshop structure: The workshop is an accelerated variant of the Music 250A course.
 The workshop will consist of half-day supervised lab sessions, and half-day lectures, classroom exercises and discussions.
 Classroom sessions will feature live demos and/or concerts of interactive music and instruments.
-Participants are encouraged (but by no means required) to bring their own laptop computers for creating their projects.
-However, each participant should bring a pair of headphones with 1/8" (2.54mm) audio connector.
-Windows users may prefer to install Cygwin in advance of the workshop, selecting the openssh, xinit, and the other "required" packages.
+Participants are encouraged (but by no means required) to bring their own laptop computers and music software for creating their projects.
+However, each participant should bring a pair of headphones with 1/8" (3.5 mm) audio connector.

 NOTE: There is a $20 lab fee included in the cost of this workshop.
-Participants have the option of purchasing a $250 lab kit at the end of the workshop.
-The kit contains a Beagle Board, an Arduino, a prototyping board, power supply, retractable USB cable, ethernet cable, set of nylon screws, and a variety of sensors.
-The Beagle Board runs our own special distribution of embedded Linux called Satellite CCRMA.
+Participants have the option of purchasing a $80 lab kit at the end of the workshop.
+The kit contains an Arduino, a prototyping board, retractable USB cable, and a variety of sensors.